KeyZox71/knl_meowscendence/doc/user/user.md

 ## DELETE `/users/:userId/friends/:friendId`

-Used to delete a friend
+Used to delete a friend of an user

 Can return:
 - 200 with response